How do I access Jigsaw?

-There’s never a wrong time to get support for your mental health – Jigsaw just might not be the service for you.
-If you are unsure whether Jigsaw would be suitable for you, please get in contact with your local Jigsaw.
+There’s never a wrong time to get support for your mental health.
+Jigsaw just might not be the service for you.
+If you are unsure whether Jigsaw is suitable for you, please get in contact with your local Jigsaw service.

-They can discuss your options and will figure out with you how best your mental health can be supported.
-This could either be by Jigsaw or by a different service, which they can help you identify.
+They can discuss your options and figure out with you how best your mental health can be supported.
+This could either be with Jigsaw or with a different service, which they can help you identify.